jceb/mdshow/README.md

 The tool of choice for capturing ideas is the text-based [Markdown](https://daringfireball.net/projects/markdown/) format.
-The heavy lifting of making text beautiful is left to [reveal.js](https://revealjs.com/), a popular web presentation framewok.
+The heavy lifting of making text beautiful is left to [reveal.js](https://revealjs.com/), a popular web presentation framework.
 `mdshow` does the work in between of turning text into a presentation.